 Advantage of Irregular Correction:

 Because of this Irregular Correction pattern only I predicted the crash of Aug 2015 a month in advance.
 I was not confirmed about whole pattern but predicted fall just because of “Irregular Correction” at bottom in downward trend.
-The main chart and link to that analysis report of 28 July 15 is given below.

 These are just bigger example but if you are following my analysis reports regularly then you must have observed that I caught many good moves on smaller as well as bigger time frame after identifying Irregular Correction and it occurs frequently on chart.